Holiest sites in Shia Islam: Al-Kadhimiya Mosque

-Nowadays Imam al-Ridha shrine in Mashhad, Iran, is a complex which contains the mausoleum of Ali al-Ridha, the eighth Shia Imam.
-Several important theological schools are associated with the shrine of the eighth Imam.
-As a city of great religious significance, it is also a place of pilgrimage.
-It is said that the rich go to Mecca but the poor journey to Mashhad.
-Thus, even as those who complete the pilgrimage to Mecca receive the title of Haji, those who make the pilgrimage to Mashhad–and especially to the Imam Ridha shrine–are known as Mashtee, a term employed also of its inhabitants.
-It is thought that over 20 million Muslims a year make the pilgrimage to Mashhad.
-It is generally considered to be the holiest Shia shrine in Iran, and is sometimes ranked as the third holiest Shia shrine in the world.

 Al-Askari Shrine

-The Al-Askari Shrine in Samarra, Iraq contains the tombs of Ali al-Hadi, tenth Shia Imam and Hasan al-Askari, eleventh Shia Imam.
+The Al-Askari Shrine in Samarra, Iraq contains the tombs of Ali al-Hadi, tenth Shia imam and Hasan al-Askari, eleventh Shia imam.
 Hakimah Khātūn, sister of Ali al-Hadi and Narjis, mother of Muhammad al-Mahdi are also buried within the mosque.
-The cellar from which the twelfth or "Hidden" Imam, Muhammad al-Mahdi, disappeared from view is also found within this mosque.
+The cellar from which the twelfth or "Hidden" imam, Muhammad al-Mahdi, disappeared from view is also found within this mosque.

 At the time of the Al-Askari bombing in Samarra, it was reported that the mosque was one of Shia Islam's holiest sites, only exceeded by the shrines of Najaf and Karbala, making it the third holiest Shia site.